Let’s Bust Some Common Nutrition Myths

 3. Ghee helps to lose weight

 There isn’t any single food that can help achieve the elusive weight loss.
 Regular consumption of ghee or clarified butter is thought to be an effective weight-loss strategy.
-This is mainly owing to the presence of antioxidants and short-chain fatty acids in ghee that can render several health benefits such as the ability to fight inflammation and improve absorption of fat-soluble vitamins (A, D, and E).
+This is mainly owing to the presence of antioxidants and short-chain fatty acids in ghee that can render several health benefits such as the ability to fight inflammation and improve absorption of fat-soluble vitamins (A, D, E and K).
 Nutritionally, ghee is almost 100% fat and contains a combination of saturated and unsaturated fatty acids.
 It is also a dense source of energy.
 But be mindful and avoid excess ghee in your diet as this can deter your weight loss effort.
 That said, you can reap the benefits of ghee when consumed in moderation (1-2 teaspoons a day) as part of a healthy diet.

 4. Become vegetarian to be healthier